-- 22.1 Paragraph 63 of Keeping Children Safe in Education (2020) notes that child protection policies should be updated annually. - 22.2 The Governing Body of our school is responsible for ensuring the annual review of this policy, and for reporting back to the LA. - 22.3 Stipulations for staff training are outlined in Appendix C. Induction training for new staff is conducted to ensure they are fully aware of all school policies, including this Safeguarding and Child Protection Policy. - 22.4 Access to this policy by staff, parents, carers and governors is primarily through the school website (www.ncc.brent.sch.uk).
-Within school, summary posters and bullet pointed information on staff lanyards provides a visual and immediate reference point for all stakeholders.

-22.5 Staff should speak to the DSL (or any safeguarding officer) and follow this child protection policy if they have concerns about a child.
+- This child protection policies will be updated annually.
+The headteacher should update the content of staff training regularly. - The Governing Body of our school is responsible for ensuring the annual review of this policy, and for reporting back to the LA. - 22.3 Stipulations for staff training are outlined in Appendix C. Induction training for new staff is conducted to ensure they are fully aware of all school policies, including this Safeguarding and Child Protection Policy. - 22.4 Staff training will be integrated, aligned and considered as part of the whole-school safeguarding approach and wider staff training, and curriculum planning - 22.5 Staff training will have regard to the Teachers' Standards to support the expectation that all teachers: - o Manage behaviour effectively to ensure a good and safe environment - o Have a clear understanding of the needs of all pupils - Access to this policy by staff, parents, carers and governors is primarily through the school website (www.ncc.brent.sch.uk).
+Within school, summary posters and bullet pointed information on staff lanyards provides a visual and immediate reference point for all stakeholders. - 22.5 Staff should speak to the DSL (or any safeguarding officer) and follow this child protection policy if they have concerns about a child.